-We used the European Centre for Medium-Range Weather Forecasting Interim Reanalysis (Dee et al. 2011) for most atmospheric fields.
-This dataset was provided by the British Atmospheric Data Centre and is on a 0.7 degree horizontal grid for the years 1979-2015.
-This dataset was also used to create the monsoon depression tracks described in Section 2b.
-We used the temperature, winds, relative humidity, and potential vorticity on pressure levels as well as the mean sea level pressure and total column water in our calculations.
-We used the equation of Stull (2011) to compute wet bulb potential temperature from temperature and relative humidity on pressure levels.
+We used the European Centre for Medium-Range Weather Forecasts interim reanalysis (ERA-Interim; Dee et al. 2011) for most atmospheric fields.
+This dataset was provided by the British Atmospheric Data Centre and is on a 0.7° horizontal grid for the years 1979-2015.
+This dataset was also used to create the monsoon depression tracks described in section 2b.
+We used the temperature, winds, relative humidity, and potential vorticity on pressure levels, as well as the mean sea level pressure and total column water, in our calculations.
+We used the equation of Stull (2011) to compute wet-bulb potential temperature from temperature and relative humidity on pressure levels.

 For precipitation, we used the Tropical Rainfall Measuring Mission (TRMM) 3B42 gridded surface precipitation product for the years 1998-2015 (Huffman et al. 2007).
-Three hourly mean estimates are produced from TRMM's passive microwave radiometer and precipitation radar as well as from infrared radiometers, geostationary satellites' infrared brightness temperature, and rain gauges.
-The TRMM 3B42 data is on a 0.25 degree grid.
-Only data concurrent with the sixhourly ERA-Interim was used for precipitation associated with depressions, but all data was used for long term and monthly averages used in Section 6.
+Three-hourly mean estimates are produced from TRMM's passive microwave radiometer and Precipitation Radar, as well as from infrared radiometers, geostationary satellites' infrared brightness temperature, and rain gauges.
+The TRMM 3B42 data are on a 0.25° grid.
+Only data concurrent with the 6-hourly ERA-Interim were used for precipitation associated with depressions, but all data were used for long-term and monthly averages used in section 6.